 What happens if I file an amended tax return changing the information I originally submitted to the IRS and to Colorado State University?

 The IRS Data Retrieval Tool will only transfer information from the originally filed Federal income tax return and NOT an amended income tax return.
 If an amended tax return was submitted to the Internal Revenue Service, Colorado State University will need the following information:

-- A signed individual taxpayer copy of IRS form 1040X "Amended" U.S. Individual Income Tax Return and
+- A signed and dated individual taxpayer copy of IRS form 1040X "Amended" U.S. Individual Income Tax Return and

 - The original Federal Tax Return Transcript filed with the IRS

 What happens if I was a victim of IRS identity Theft and cannot obtain a current Tax Return Transcript?